ElianEchavarria/350-backend/README.md

 Notes:
 - Render often blocks outbound SMTP; using `SENDGRID_API_KEY` avoids that by using HTTPS.
 - When `SENDGRID_API_KEY` is present, checkout emails use SendGrid and fall back to SMTP only if the API call fails.
+ - SendGrid requires a verified sender identity.
+Set `SENDGRID_FROM` to a verified sender (or authenticate your domain), otherwise the API returns 403.

 ### Quick Email Test